freenet/freenet-core/docs/src/components/contracts.md

 ## Contracts

 Freenet is essentially a global decentralized key-value store where keys are WebAssembly code called Contracts.
-Contracts are stored in the network along with their data or "state".
+Contracts are stored in the network, along with their data or "state".
 The contract controls what state is permitted and how it can be modified.

-Network users can read a contract's state, and subscribe to receive immediate updates if the state is modified.
+Network users can read a contract's state and subscribe to receive immediate updates if the state is modified.

-Contracts play a similar role in Freenet to databases and realtime publish-subscribe mechanisms in traditional online services, while being entirely decentralized, secure, and scalable.
+Contracts play a similar role in Freenet to databases and real-time publish-subscribe mechanisms in traditional online services, while being entirely decentralized, secure, and scalable.